nickerso/libcellml-python-utils/README.md

-# libcellml-python-utils
+# libCellml Python Utilities
-Andre playing with some Python scripts to do stuff with libCellML.
+Andre playing with some Python scripts to do stuff with libCellML (https://libcellml.org).